[Quick link: What birds are found on which rivers].

 Globally, braided rivers are rare.
-They exist only where a very specific combination of climate and geology allows rivers to form ever-changing and highly dynamic ‘braided’ channels across a wide gravelly riverbed.
+They occur only where a very specific combination of climate and geology allows rivers to form ever-changing and highly dynamic ‘braided’ channels across a wide gravelly riverbed.

-New Zealand is a braided river hot-spot, with 59% of our braided rivers in Canterbury, with a catchment of over 140,000ha.
-Indeed, the entire Canterbury Plains was formed by sediment and gravel carried from the Southern Alps by braided rivers (see aerial footage of some of our braided rivers here).
+New Zealand is a braided river hot-spot.
+Some 59% of our braided rivers are in Canterbury, with a catchment of over 140,000ha.
+Indeed, the entire Canterbury Plains was formed by sediment and gravel carried from the Southern Alps by braided rivers.
+Southland, the West Coast and Otago regions also feature spectacular braided rivers such as the Makarora River that flows from Mt Aspiring National Park into Lake Wanaka (see aerial drone footage of some of our braided rivers here).

 As glaciers came and went over the past 3 million years, they ground through the Southern Alps, creating huge volumes of moraine gravels and sediment.
 With precipitation as much as 12 metres a year at high altitudes thanks to the powerful north-westerly winds, fast flowing rivers carried the gravels and sediment to the coast east of the Main Divide, eventually depositing so much into the ocean that deltas formed and the coastline grew eastward.
 Thanks to plate tectonics, the relatively young mountains were uplifted at some 20mm/year, about the same rate as they were eroded, providing an endless supply of sediment.
 Over time, the deltas joined into alluvial fans until they eventually created the giant ‘megafan’ that we now call the Canterbury Plains.
 The process continues today, with rainfall stripping an estimated 10,000 tonnes/km2 annually from the mountains.

 While fresh flows or ‘freshes’ wash the river clean, the water generally stays confined within the wide, pre-formed braided river banks.
+This area is know as the braidplain.
 Periodically however, the flow is so great (very high cumecs) that rivers overtop their banks and flood the surrounding low-lying land.
 Here they deposit gravel and sediment, continuing the natural processes that built the Canterbury Plains.

-Centuries of development have largely robbed the Canterbury Plains of its forest, wetland and coastal habitats.
-The biologically rich braided rivers are one of the last remaining bastions of biodiversity in the Canterbury Plains, forming a vital ecological link from the mountains to the sea.
-However, in spite of evolving strategies to live in an ever-changing and volatile environment, many braided river species are declining at an alarming rate.
+Centuries of development have largely robbed the Canterbury Plains of its forest, wetland, and coastal habitats.
+The biologically rich braided rivers are one of the last remaining strongholds of biodiversity in the Canterbury Plains, forming a vital ecological link from the mountains to the sea.
+However, while braided river plants and animals evolved strategies to live in these dynamic and volatile environments, many species are declining at an alarming rate.
 Several are at risk of extinction.
 The reasons for this are discussed here.

-Following a drought in 1998, the Ministry of Agriculture and Forestry, Ministry for the Environment, and ECan developed the Land & Water Regional Plan for Canterbury, with leadership from the Canterbury Mayoral Forum.
-Under this Plan, the Canterbury Water Management Strategy (CWMS) is being developed to address water related issues in the region through district Zone Committees, each with their own Zone Implementation Programme (ZIP).
-The Hurunui-Waiau Zone, for example, now has an operational Regional Plan under the CWMS, called the Hurunui-Waiau River Regional Plan.
+1998: Following a drought, the Ministry of Agriculture and Forestry, Ministry for the Environment, and one of the Regional Councils, Environment Canterbury (ECan), develops the Land & Water Regional Plan.
+Under this Plan, the Canterbury Water Management Strategy (CWMS) is to address water related issues in the region through district Zone Committees, each with their own Zone Implementation Programme (ZIP).
+[Fast forward a few years and the Hurunui-Waiau Zone, for example, has an operational Regional Plan under the CWMS, called the Hurunui-Waiau River Regional Plan.

-Land, Air, Water Aotearoa (LAWA) was established by like-minded organisations with a view to helping local communities find the balance between using natural resources and maintaining their quality and availability.
-Initially a collaboration between New Zealand’s 16 regional and unitary councils, LAWA is now a partnership between the councils, Cawthron Institute, Ministry for the Environment and Massey University.
+2012: Land, Air, Water Aotearoa (LAWA) is established with a view to helping local communities find the balance between using natural resources and maintaining their quality and availability.
+Initially a collaboration between New Zealand’s 16 regional and unitary councils, LAWA is a partnership between the councils, Cawthron Institute, Ministry for the Environment and Massey University.

-In 2015, ECan released a report showing that between 1990-2012, some 11,300ha of formerly forested or undeveloped berm land was converted to intensive agricultural use.
+2015: ECan, still led by Commissioners, releases a damning report showing that between 1990-2012, some 11,300ha of formerly forested or ‘undeveloped land’ on braidplains had been converted to intensive agricultural use.